 (CNN) -- Any old city can string up a few lights downtown and call it a holiday celebration.

-From Finland to Mexico, Northern Lights to sunny skies, these places are doing Christmas better than the rest this year.
+From Mexico to Malta, northern lights to sunny skies, these places are doing Christmas better than the rest this year.

-If you can manage to extend your Christmas holiday until Three King's Day, (January 5) there's no better place to catch up with Melchior, Gaspar and Balthasar than Barcelona.
+If you can manage to extend your Christmas holiday until Three King's Day (January 5), there's no better place to catch up with Melchior, Gaspar and Balthazar than Barcelona.

-On the evening of January 4, they arrive at the city's port on the the Santa Eulàlia -- their very own ship -- in bearded and velvet-robed splendor.
+On the evening of January 4, they arrive at the city's port on the Santa Eulalia -- their very own ship -- in bearded and velvet-robed splendor.

 Canons are fired, fireworks are set off, and as the mayor hands them the keys to the city, the magic of the Magi officially commences.